Subhash Velingkar

-Subhash Bhaskar Velingkar (born 7 October 1948) is an Indian politician and teacher who is a former member of the Rashtriya Swayamsevak Sangh (RSS), a Hindu nationalist organization based in India.
-He belongs to the Gomantak Maratha Samaj community from Goa.
-It was under his leadership, Goa Prant of the Rashtriya Swayamsevak Sangh was formed.
+Subhash Bhaskar Velingkar (born 7 October 1948) is an Indian politician and teacher who is a former member of the Rashtriya Swayamsevak Sangh (RSS), a Hindu nationalist organization.
+He belongs to the Gomantak Maratha Samaj.
+It was under his leadership, Goa Prant of the RSS was formed.

 Career

 Velingkar launched Bharatiya Bhasha Suraksha Manch an organization which promoted Konkani and Marathi in schools and the withdrawal of grants to English medium schools in the state of the Goa.
 He opposed the decision of then-Chief Minister of Goa Digambar Kamat-led government to provide grants to primary level English schools which was opposed by fellow politician Manohar Parrikar and other opposition leaders.
 After Bharatiya Janata Party-Maharashtrawadi Gomantak Party alliance emerged victorious in the 2012 Goa Legislative Assembly election, they continued the grants which Velingkar opposed and subsequently dropped from the Rashtriya Swayamsevak Sangh (RSS) as the Goa chief due to his decision to float a political party.
 In protest 400 volunteers of the RSS resigned.

 On 2 October 2016, Velingkar officially launched Goa Suraksha Manch but neither held any post and did not contest 2017 Goa Legislative Assembly election.
 He contested the Panaji Assembly constituency in the by-election in 2019 as a member of the Goa Suraksha Manch (GSM) and received 516 votes only.